nkinder/ansible-keycloak/README.md

 - **`tls-pkcs12.yml`**      - TLS via provided PKCS12 bundle

 All of the example playbooks use ansible-vault for security sensitive variables.
-The examples use 'password' for all secrets, including the vault password itself.
+The examples use `password` for all secrets, including the vault password itself.
 New secrets should be generated and updated in the playbooks to avoid using the hard-coded example.
 Instructions for doing this are in comments in the example playbooks.